The Communications Professional Image/Logo Properties editor lets you manage your images and logos in your mailings and templates.

 The Alt Text field allows you to enter any alternative text for your images.
 This text displays to recipients if the image fails to load.

-- Caption Text - Enter the image caption text.
+- Enter the image caption text in the Caption Text field.

-- Text Style - Choose the text style for your caption.
-You can choose:
+- Choose the text style for your caption from the Text Style dropdown.

 Keep in mind that captions are always centered and hyphenated (if they are too long to fit within the layout).
 If you use an alternate mobile image, the caption does not change.